Former assistant district attorney alleged to have sought sex favors in bribery, racketeering case

-A former assistant district attorney agreed to accept sexual favors from a defendant in exchange for helping them with their child custody case, according to a federal criminal complaint filed Monday in Tulsa federal court.
+A former assistant district attorney agreed to accept sexual favors from a defendant in exchange for helping her with her child-custody case, prosecutors allege in a federal criminal complaint filed Monday in Tulsa federal court.

-A U.S. magistrate judge approved an arrest warrant Monday for Daniel Thomas Giraldi, 44, of Joplin, Missouri, an attorney who worked in the District Attorney Offices for District 13.
+A U.S. magistrate approved an arrest warrant Monday for Daniel Thomas Giraldi, 44, of Joplin, Missouri, an attorney who worked in the District Attorney's Office for District 13.
 The district includes Ottawa and Delaware counties.

-The warrant was based on a probable cause affidavit submitted by the FBI in support of Giraldi’s arrest.
+The warrant was based on an affidavit submitted by the FBI in support of Giraldi’s arrest.

-Giraldi worked in the District 13 district attorney’s office from 2019 until Wednesday, according to the affidavit.
+Giraldi worked in the District 13 office from 2019 until Wednesday, according to the affidavit.

-Prior to becoming an assistant district attorney, Giraldi worked in a private practice law firm, according to the affidavit.
+Prior to becoming an assistant district attorney, he worked in a private law firm, the document says.

 People are also reading…

-The current allegations stem from an encounter between Giraldi and an FBI so-called confidential human source outside the Ottawa County Courthouse April 12, according to the affidavit.
+The current allegations stem from an encounter between Giraldi and a confidential FBI source outside the Ottawa County Courthouse on April 12, according to the affidavit.

 In the interaction, recorded by the FBI, the confidential source asked Giraldi to look into her child custody case and the case of another person.

-During the exchange, Giraldi allegedly asked the confidential source about past sexual encounters between the pair.
+During the exchange, Giraldi is alleged to have asked the confidential source about past sexual encounters between the pair.

-Later, Giraldi allegedly sent the woman text messages to set up a sexual encounter “in exchange for the performance of an act pertaining to his position as an Ottawa County ADA,” according to the complaint.
+Later, Giraldi sent the woman text messages to set up a sexual encounter “in exchange for the performance of an act pertaining to his position as an Ottawa County ADA,” prosecutors allege in the complaint.

-The source and Giraldi met just after noon Tuesday at a home in Quapaw, during which Giraldi allegedly said, “Here’s some goodies for you” while pulling a bag of pills from a shirt pocket that later tested positive for Clonazepam and Oxycodone, according to the affidavit.
+The woman and Giraldi met just after noon last Tuesday at a home in Quapaw, and during the encounter Giraldi is alleged to have said, “Here’s some goodies for you,” while pulling from a shirt pocket a bag of pills that later tested positive for Clonazepam and Oxycodone, according to the affidavit.

-Giraldi also was traveling with a bag containing a box of condoms with a receipt dated that day from Wal-Mart, according to the affidavit.

 It was at this time that FBI agents entered the room and confronted Giraldi, who, according to the affidavit, agreed to talk to investigators after being read his rights.

-During the interview with the FBI, Giraldi admitted to checking to see if the woman had any arrest warrants in an anticipated exchange for sexual favors.
+During the interview with the FBI, Giraldi admitted to checking to see if the woman had any arrest warrants in an anticipated exchange for sexual favors, the affidavit says.

-Giraldi also allegedly admitted to giving the source the controlled drugs in exchange for sexual favors.
+He also admitted to giving the woman the controlled drugs in exchange for sexual favors, the document says.

+Giraldi also was traveling with a bag containing a box of condoms with a receipt for their purchase dated that day, according to the affidavit.

-Giraldi made an initial appearance in front of a judge Monday afternoon, according to court records.
-He was released on an unsecured $10,000 appearance bond, records show.
+He made an initial appearance in front of a judge Monday afternoon, according to court records.
+He was released on an unsecured $10,000 bond, records show.

-Wright said Giraldi had no prior disciplinary actions while worked in his office.
+Wright said Giraldi had no prior disciplinary actions while working in his office.

 “I and my office stand ready to continue to assist in the investigation in any way,” Wright said in a prepared statement.
 “I requested the Oklahoma Attorney General to oversee the state-level investigation and potential prosecution of Giraldi.